saranshrakshak/DigHum100/README.md

 --------------------------------------------------------------

-This repo contains the following
+This repo contains the following...

 README.txt:                    A plain text version of README.